melissapg/webscraping-bd-spotifycharts/README.md

-# wWebscraping Spotify Charts to a Relational Database
+# Webscraping Spotify Charts to a Relational Database

 personal project to study scraping data to sqlite